-You will complete a Level 3 Technical Qualification in Education and Childcare with a specialism in Early Years Education and Childcare.
-This aims to develop your knowledge in building relationships with children and young people aged 0-19 years to support and promote their development.
+You will complete a Level 3 Technical Qualification in Education and Childcare with an occupational specialism in Early Years Education and Childcare.
+This aims to develop your knowledge in building relationships with children and young people aged 0-19 years to support and promote their learning and development.

-Included alongside the technical qualification is the completion of an industrial placement consisting of two days a week, working with children and young people learning the necessary knowledge, skills and behaviour to work successfully in this industry.
-Successful completion of this will award you with a license to work as an Early Years Practitioner, alongside the achievement of a T-Level.
+Included alongside the technical qualification is the completion of an industrial placement consisting of a mixture of weekly day release and block placements, working with children and young people.
+The industry placement enables students to develop the necessary knowledge, skills and behaviours to work successfully in this industry and be work-ready at the end of the course.
+On successful completion of the T Level, you will be awarded a license to practice as an Early Years Practitioner, alongside the achievement of a T-Level.

 Skilled employment within the Education and Childcare sector inclusive of roles as an Education and Childcare assistant – Early years Educator or within education roles such as a Learning Mentor.

 Higher Level apprenticeships at Level 4 and above which may progress you into careers such as an Assessor in education.